cubed-dev/cubed/examples/README.md

 ## Which cloud service should I use?

-**Modal** is the easiest to get started with (if you have an account - it's currently in private beta).
+**Modal** is the easiest to get started with (note that it requires that you sign up for a free account).
 It has been tested with ~50 workers.

 **Lithops** requires more work to get started since you have to build a docker container first.
 It has been tested with hundreds of workers, but only on AWS Lambda, although Lithops has support for many more serverless services on various cloud providers.